Definitive Guide to Income Statements in Power BI

 2. Period calculations so you can switch between month-to-date and year-to-date views and full-year views.

 3. Account hierarchy is crucial for every financial report.
-The structure of your accounts needs to be clean and merge data from several sources.
+The structure of your accounts needs to be clean, and data from several sources must be merged.
 It has to have a proper hierarchy across several levels and so on.

 4. Subtotals are essentially calculations of your rows.
 For example, the cost of goods sold comprises product, service, and other costs.

-5. Results, which are similar to subtotals but offer more.
+5. Results are similar to subtotals but offer more.
 Instead of just aggregating your financial data, they are calculations.
-Take the gross margin row, for example, as it is calculated as revenue minus the cost of goods sold.
+Take the gross margin row, for example, which is calculated as revenue minus the cost of goods sold.

 6. Inverted rows that allow us to work effectively with KPIs.
 In financial reporting, some KPIs are wrong, and some are good, so you need a way to handle this in your visualization.